lorenz-g/MoGeRe/acceldatacollect/Readme.md

  		$ dev_appserver.py --host=0.0.0.0 acceldatacollect
  		the --host makes it available to all devices in local network...

+- BUG: With version 1.8.8 it did not find the numpy library.
+I got it to work by chaning the source cod of the App Engine Launcher but that was tedious.
+Quick Fix: Comment the follwing in `main.py` from numpyAnalysis import tickMov_v1

 - Open localhost in Browser.
 (I used Chrome and Safari Mobile)

 - To open the site on a mobile phone